Itinerary - Thailand 360° Winter: Bangkok to Phuket

 Today we say goodbye to the chaos of Chiang Mai and immerse ourselves in the jungle!
 Surrounded by greenery, we will be able to admire the local fauna in a cool and relaxing environment.
 Elephants will become our friends as we feed them, roll around in the mud with their babies and bathe in the river together.
 It is an experience that will remain in our hearts forever, with full respect for the elephants' health.
 We continue with a river adventure that will leave us wet but certainly happy!
-Finally, in the evening, another Thai tradition: we attend a muay thai match, the national sport.
-It is an ancient martial art that has many fans: for the Thais, watching a muay thai fight is like watching a football match for us Brits!
+Tonight we will have the opportunity to live a very wild experience by sleeping in a typical homestay surrounded by nature and its sounds.

 To the sea!